courtcraw/mesadu_wdbinaries/docs/lab1.md

 </p></details></hint>
 <br>

 Next, we can add the timescale for mass change in years.
 As with the thermal timescale, we will need to establish a name for this column, <code>t_Mdot</code> and an initial value for this column, <code>1d99</code>.
-Add a write step that shows prints the result of the thermal timescale calculation to the terminal.
-Only set the column to the absolute value of this calculation, if |Mdot|is over 1d-20.
+Add a write step that prints the result of the thermal timescale calculation to the terminal.
+Only set the column to the absolute value of this calculation, if |Mdot| is over 1d-20.
 Otherwise, leave the column at <code>1d99</code>.
 Remember to watch the units!
 ```fortran
 ! timescale for mass change (yr)
 names(2) = 't_Mdot'